christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

-## Overview of Paid Digital Marketing Attribution logic
+## Overview of Paid Digital Marketing Attribution process

 We outline the data ingestion, preparation and attribution logic for the Paid Media Dashboard 2.0 (henceforth referred to as **PMD 2.0** in this post).

-Refer to the [Github repo here] (https://github.com/nytm/dig-mkt/tree/develop/dags/media_dashboard).
+Please refer to the [Github repo here](https://github.com/nytm/dig-mkt/tree/develop/dags/media_dashboard).

 **Sections:**